LeonidasEng/Sudokujen/README.md

 # Sudokujen - A Sudoku Generator in C
-This program is so far a proof of concept, and can generate sudoku problems based on a simple algorithm.
+This repo is so far a test bed to improve my knowledge, and I have been experimenting with different algorithms to understand how to solve this game.

 # Rules of Sudoku